MdUsmanAnsari/colorful-code-vscode-theme/README.md

 # Colorful Code 🌈

 This VS Code theme is crafted for coding enthusiasts who enjoy a colorful and visually stimulating experience.
 It prioritizes meaningful contrast to enhance reading comprehension, catering to those with a penchant for vibrant coding environments.
-The description also reflects a positive and exciting vibe with the inclusion of emojis like,

 ## Colorful Code